-After working in an admin role for 6 years I decided that I wanted to be doing a job that involved getting outdoors and learning.
-I always had an interest in geosciences, and after researching the kinds of degrees on offer I decided to go to Plymouth University and study geology.
+After working in an admin role for six years I decided that I wanted to be doing a job that involved getting outdoors and learning.
+I always had an interest in geosciences, and after researching the kinds of degrees on offer, I decided to go study geology at Plymouth.

 The course gave me a good understanding of geology and the different vocations I could pursue after graduating.
 The career planning module which ran alongside the dissertation in my final year, really helped me to think about what job I wanted to do and where I wanted to do it.
 I realised that I didn’t have to be based in the UK, and that there was a huge market for geologists in Australia.During one of the career talks, a past student from Plymouth spoke to us.
 He was working in the exploration field in Australia.
 After talking to him I decided that I should give Australia a go and applied for my working holiday visa.

 Once I arrived in Perth I contacted many recruitment agencies, who then started to send my CV around to various companies and arrange interviews for me.
 I ended up having a telephone interview and a site visit to Alacer Gold where I was offered the job of Underground Mine Geologist at their goldmine in Higginsville, Western Australia.

 As Underground Mine Geologist, I am responsible for all the development drives underground that contain ore.
 This includes grading the rocks into low or high-grade ore, mapping and sampling.
 I also need to look at the bigger picture of the mine to try and determine where the ore is and what direction the ore is going, so I can determine where to mine.
 This involves looking at software programmes and drill hole data.
 The geology here is very structural based and I am mainly looking at quartz vein intrusions and shear zones which host gold.